Who We Are

 Joyful Stewards of Catholic Giving

-The Catholic Community Foundation (CCF) is a community foundation that stewards the financial resources of Catholic individuals, families, parishes and institutions.
-We support and facilitate their passion for giving to the organizations that serve our community of faith.
+The Catholic Community Foundation stewards the financial resources of Catholic individuals, families, parishes, and institutions.
+We help Catholics know the joy that comes from expressing faith through giving.

 What's the difference between Catholic Charities and CCF?